 There may be some flexibility, but it will depend on the specifics of your case, the estimated costs of carrying it out and the likelihood of success.
 Therefore, it is important that accident victims also have experienced lawyers.
 Experienced Personal Injury Lawyers Will Help You Get Maximum Compensation and File Your Personal Injury Lawsuit.
 Look at it this way, you need to resolve the claim for your personal injuries with the negligent party's insurance company as soon as possible, but you don't want to rush, since you want them to give you the full amount of a settlement that will make you “complete” again.

 Most personal injury lawyers will cover the costs and expenses of the case as they arise, and then deduct them from your end of the court settlement or award.
 A personal injury lawyer can offer multiple legal services in addition to representing their client in negotiations or courts, such as filing their claims or offering legal advice.
 Juggling your work, life and family with an injury can be quite stressful, let alone having the added concerns of medical bills, dealing with insurance companies, and the possibility of needing to find the right lawyer for your case.
 It's important to note that there are often costs associated with a personal injury lawsuit in Massachusetts as well, and the lawyer generally anticipates these costs on behalf of the client.

-You can sue for personal injury without an attorney; however, it will most likely not bring the easiest or most successful results.
-Rather than charging upfront or hourly fees for their legal services, personal injury lawyers often operate on a contingency basis, meaning they receive a percentage of the compensation they earn for clients. .
+You can sue for personal injury without an attorney; however, it will most likely not bring about easy or successful results.
+Rather than charging upfront or hourly fees for their legal services, personal injury lawyers often operate on a contingency basis, meaning they receive a percentage of compensation they earn for clients.